-- Materials do not circulate.
-They must be consulted in the reading room.
+- Materials do not circulate; they must be consulted in the reading room.

 - The use of the reading room is dedicated to researchers using materials housed in

 - Personal items must be placed in lockers, including but not limited to: food, drinks,

 - Pencils must be used for all note-taking.
 You may bring your own pencils or the department

 - A quiet atmosphere is conducive to research and should be maintained at all times.

+- Please silence cell phones.
 Phone calls may be made or taken in the front lobby.

 - Wireless internet access is available in the reading room.

 - Materials must be handled with great care.
-Researchers must not write upon, lean upon, mark,
+Please do not write upon, lean upon, mark,

 - One book or one folder may be consulted at a time.